 Sourcing in China or Asia

-As international importers whom buy from China or Asia, what’s your greatest fear during the importing process?
+As international importers who buy from China or Asia, what’s your greatest fear during the importing process?

 Is that your product won’t match specifications when you receive it?

-Or maybe you’re mostly concerned about shipping delays and risk of shipping.
+Or maybe you’re mostly concerned about shipping delays and the risk of shipping.

-But why some importers might choose not to outsource quality inspection to a third party QC company? and some importers choose to work close with the QC company?
+But why some importers might choose not to outsource quality inspection to a third party QC company?
+And some importers choose to work closely with the QC company?

 Why some importers don’t use third party quality inspection Service